This post may contain affiliate links. Please see our disclosure policy.

 - Bring the sauce to a slow simmer and cook for 8 to 10 minutes, stirring occasionally.

-- Add the black olives and capers, cook for another 2 minutes, then season the sauce to taste with salt and pepper.
+- Add the black olives and capers, cook for another 2 minutes, then season the sauce to taste with salt and pepper and stir about 3 tablespoons of the chopped parsley into the sauce.

 - To serve, spoon a portion of the sauce into shallow serving bowls, top with a portion of fish and garnish with the remaining parsley.